-IRI CellShield™ Enterprise Edition now offers an Intra-Cell Search feature that finds and masks sensitive data in unstructured cell contents.
+IRI CellShield™ Enterprise Edition now offers an Intra-Cell Search feature that finds and protects sensitive data in unstructured cell contents with masking, encryption, or pseudonymization.
 Just as with full-cell values, you can now identify and mask the ‘floating’ sensitive data in Microsoft Excel® spreadsheets with only a few mouse clicks.
 To learn more about CellShield, watch this video:

 For the purposes of this article, we will start with an open Excel document containing sensitive “dummy” data.
 Note that you can also use the Intra-Cell search feature in the Bulk Remediate option of the EE version.

 Start by clicking on the Intra-Cell Search icon in the CellShield ribbon (toolbar):

 This brings up the Intra-Cell Search screen, where you can select your options and proceed.

 The ‘Name of Pattern’ feature is a drop-down list of common data pattern names that corresponds to matching regular expressions.